Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood

 \subsection{Reversible Jump MCMC Algorithm}

-To sample from $P(G|\Xb)$ as shown in Equation \ref{eq:p(g|x)}, we utilize a reversible jump MCMC search algorithm \citep{green1995reversible}.
-In each iteration, the algorithm proposes a new graph \(G'\) by either adding or deleting an edge from the existing graph \(G\).
-The proposed graph $G'$ is accepted with the acceptance probability defined as
+To sample from the pseudo-posterior \eqref{eq:pseudo_posterior}, we present an alternative to BD-MPL (Algorithm \ref{alg:BDMCMC}).
+Specifically, we integrate the MPL approach with the reversible jump MCMC algorithm \citep{green1995reversible}, a discrete-time method that explores the graph space by proposing edge additions or deletions.
+In each iteration, the reversible jump MCMC algorithm proposes a new graph $G'$ by adding or deleting an edge from the current graph $G$.
+The acceptance probability for the proposed move, which ensures that the Markov chain has the correct stationary distribution, is

-where $q(G'|G)$ is the probability that given the current graph $G$, the graph $G'$ is proposed by adding or deleting one edge from $G$.
-Adopting a uniform distribution as the proposal distribution over the neighboring state, we have \(q(G|G')=q(G'|G) = 1/nb_{max}\), where \(nb_{max} = p(p-1)/2\) that is the maximum number of neighboring graphs that diverge from graph \(G\) by a single edge.
-With this consideration, \(\alpha(G,G')\) aligns with \(R_e(G)\) as expressed in Equation \ref{eq:rate}.
-It highlights the similarity between the reversible jump MCMC algorithm and the birth-death MCMC.
-For more details, see \cite{cappe2003}.
+where \(q(G'|G)\) is the proposal probability of transitioning from graph $G$ to graph $G'$.
+Clearly, $q(G'|G) = 0$ when $G'$ and $G$ are not neighbors.
+When $G'$ and $G$ are neighbors, we assume a uniform proposal distribution.
+For neighboring graphs, we adopt a uniform proposal distribution, setting $q(G'|G) = q(G|G') = 1/nb_{\text{max}}$, where $nb_{\text{max}} = p(p-1)/2$ is the total number of graphs differing from $G$ by one edge (for alternative proposals, see \citealt{dobra2011bayesian, van2022g}).
+With this setup, $\alpha(G, G')$ aligns with the birth-death rate as defined in \eqref{eq:rate}, highlighting the connection between the reversible jump MCMC and birth-death MCMC algorithms.

-One limitation of using a uniform proposal is that the probability of removing an edge equals $|E|/nb_{max}$ which usually tends to be low.
-Addressing this, \cite{dobra2011bayesian} introduced a two-step approach.
-First, an edge is added or removed with a probability $0.5$.
-Second, an edge is randomly selected from the relevant subset.
-Following this idea, the proposal distribution can be described as

-where $e=(i,j)$ refers to the edge under consideration for inclusion or exclusion from graph $G$.
-Taking a step forward, \cite{van2022g} introduced an optimized proposal technique for graphs.
-This method derives insights from the target distribution, leveraging the principles of locally balanced proposals as discussed by \cite{zanella2020informed}.
-Further details can be explored in \citet[Section 2.3]{van2022g}.

-Our reversible jump MCMC search algorithm is abbreviated to RJ-MPL and the pseudo-code for this algorithm is described in Algorithm \ref{alg:RJMCMC}.
+Our proposed reversible jump algorithm is abbreviated to RJ-MPL and the pseudo-code for this algorithm is described in Algorithm \ref{alg:RJMCMC}.
 Similar to Algorithm \ref{alg:BDMCMC}, we implement this algorithm in C++ and ported it to R. It is available within the R package \textsf{BDgraph} \citep{BDgraph} as \textsf{bdgraph.mpl()} function.